nathanhuynnh/Atm-Bank_System/README.md

 as possible.
 Read them carefully; *if anything is unclear, please ask for clarification well in advance.*

+## Purpose

+In this project, you will learn to:

+ * Analyze an existing code base that you need to develop further; you will find yourself doing this sort of thing frequently throughout your career.
+ * Design a complex system, including protocols, and write a thorough specification; again, this is a common aspect of any programming career, especially as you gain more responsibility.
+ * Implement a specification; this requires understanding the specification, looking for unspecified edge cases, and testing thorougly, and is another thing you will find to be a common aspect of any programming career.
+ * Analyze a specification and implementation from a security perspective; this code will be much more complex than in the previous projects, and more accurately reflects the scope of a real programming project.
+ * Work as part of a team; very little work is done completely solo, so it's important for you to learn how to contribute as part of a team, communicate with your teammates, and (at times) deal with teammates who are perhaps not carrying as much of the weight of the project as the rest of the team.
+ * Work on a git repository with multiple contributors; this ideally should involve branches and merges, and might involve resolving merge conflicts --- developing these skills with git will be very valuable on your resume.

 ## Overview

  1. You may work in teams of at most five people.
 Sign up for your